Zac Efron Shows Off ‘Killer’ Look As Ted Bundy For New Movie

 He posted the photo of himself on Instagram with the caption, “Ready for Sundance! #extremelywickedshockinglyevilandvile.”

-In the photo, Efron appears to be in a courtroom while looking quite like Ted Bundy — it’s a really impressive transformation for the actor who is known for his roles as a heartthrob.
+In the photo, Efron appears to be in a courtroom while looking quite like Ted Bundy; it’s a really impressive transformation for the actor who is known for his roles as a heartthrob.

-Efron has appeared and starred in many popular films including The Greatest Showman, Baywatch, Neighbors, and plenty of others.
+Efron has appeared and starred in many popular films, including The Greatest Showman, Baywatch, Neighbors, and plenty of others.

 The film will follow the life of Ted Bundy and will be from the perspective of Elizabeth Kloepfer, Bundy’s longtime girlfriend.
 It will show her struggles with accepting the true nature of her boyfriend, which could make for quite the interesting take on the life of someone generally regarded as completely evil.